liamstatham/LearningJournal/README.md

   - AZ-900 - Azure Fundamentals Certification 28/04/2021
   - 100 Days of code (C#/python) completed on 13/04/2021

+### 17/05/22
+  - Az-500
+  - Microsoft security technologies intro
+  - decided to add this one along with az-400

 ### 16/05/22
   - Az-400